sasmithaK/extended-tik-tak-toe/README.md

 https://youtube.com/shorts/_Na3a1ZrX7c?feature=shared

-I'm currently trying to make the traditional Tik Tak Toe.
+I'm currently you can play a full game cycle
 <pre>
   // this is how cells are arranged +-----+-----+-----+